Phulwari ki Nal Wildlife Sanctuary: Geography

 The Government of India published a draft notification on 31 August 2015 stating the intent to declare an area of up to 7.5 km from the outer boundaries of the sanctuary as an Eco-Sensitive Zone.
-As of 26 March 2019, the draft notification had not been finalized.
+In June 2024, the Eco-Sensitive Zone was declared covering an area of 202.34 sqkm.

 Wildlife

-Wild animals observed in the Phulwari ki Nal Wildlife Sanctuary include large-tailed nightjar, flying squirrel, three-striped palm squirrel, Asian chameleons, Indian star tortoise, mouse deer, four-horned antelope, and panther.
+Wild animals observed in the Phulwari ki Nal Wildlife Sanctuary include large-tailed nightjar, flying squirrel, three-striped palm squirrel, Indian chameleon, Indian star tortoise, mouse deer, four-horned antelope, and panther.

 Facilities

 The Phulwari ki Nal Wildlife Sanctuary is administered out of headquarters located in Kotra, Udaipur District, Rajasthan.
 There are three rest houses located inside and around the sanctuary, at Mamer, Panarwa, and Kotra.